lindsayesterman/moonshot-server/README.md

 Check out the live site here: https://project-finder.vercel.app/

+## Summary

+This API allows users to obtain and post projects for new devs to work on.
+It supports GET, POST, DELETE, and PATCH requests.

 ## Authorization

 There is no authorization required for this app.

-## Requests
+## JSON POST REQ

-Submit a club POST request in this format:
+Submit a project POST request in this format:

 ```javascript
 {